Italian pizza shop owner mistakenly sanctioned by Trump: ‘I thought it was a joke’

 “I discovered that I ended up on the blacklist one morning two months ago in the bank, when I saw my current accounts blocked,” Bazzoni told Italian newspaper Corriere della Sera on Friday.

 “I thought it was a joke.
-'Look, it’s February 1st, not April 1st,” I said to the director, but it was all true,” he added.
+'Look, it’s February 1st, not April 1st,” I said to the director, but it was all true,” he said.

 The U.S. Treasury announced this week that it was removing the company linked to Bazzoni — a catering firm that shares an address with his pizza shop, Dolce Gusto — from its sanctions blacklist.